 Does the type of liquid matter?

 Yes.
 Water is the most benign.
-Alcohol (like wine or spirits) acts as a solvent and can dissolve certain finishes like shellac or lacquer if left too long.
+Alcohol (such as wine or spirits) acts as a solvent and can dissolve certain finishes, such as shellac or lacquer, if left on too long.
 Sugary drinks (soda, juice) become sticky and can attract dirt if not cleaned thoroughly.
-Milk is problematic because it contains fats and proteins that can sour and smell if they soak into the wood.
-Clean all non-water spills with a slightly damp cloth followed immediately by a dry one.
+Milk is problematic because it contains fats and proteins that can sour and develop an off-putting odor if they soak into the wood.
+Clean all non-water spills with a slightly damp cloth, then immediately wipe them with a dry one.

 Will the “mayonnaise trick” ruin the finish?

 On most modern finishes, no. Mayonnaise is simply oil and egg.
-The oil works to penetrate the finish and displace the water.
+The oil penetrates the finish and displaces the water.
 However, test it in an inconspicuous spot first.
 Do not leave it on for days, as the oil could eventually soften the varnish too much.

 Can I use vinegar to clean drink spills on hardwood?